IHCantabria/NEOPRENE/README.md

 + Diez-Sierra, J.; del Jesus, M. Subdaily Rainfall Estimation through Daily Rainfall Downscaling Using Random Forests in Spain.
 Water **2019**, _11_, 125. [https://doi.org/10.3390/w11010125](https://doi.org/10.3390/w11010125)
 + del Jesus, M.; Rinaldo, A.; Rodriguez-Iturbe, I. Point rainfall statistics for ecohydrological analyses derived from satellite integrated rainfall measurements.
 Water Resources Research **2015**, _51(4)_, 2974-2985. [https://doi.org/10.1002/2015WR016935](https://doi.org/10.1002/2015WR016935)

+## Test the library

+If you are curious about how the library works or what it can do, I invite you to go to the **Releases** section of this webpage (on the right-hand side of the page) and download the executable file **NEOPRENE-Setup** for your operative system.
+This executable file will check if Jupyterlab Desktop is installed in your computer.
+If it is not, it will download the installation program for you to install Jupyterlab.
+After Jupyterlab is installed, **NEOPRENE-Setup** will launch the example notebooks for you.
+Then you can test the library and check its functionality in action.

 ## Contents

 | Directory | Contents |